-After the meeting the Board Secretary will distribute the GENERAL MANAGER 360 PERFORMANCE EVALUATION form to Finance Director, Operations Director and Recreations Director and coordinate the completion in accordance with the Board's schedule so the evaluations are all completed and ready simultaneously.
+After the meeting the Board Secretary will distribute the DEPT. HEAD/SUPERVISOR 360 EVALUATION SURVEY form to Finance Director, Operations Director and Recreations Director and coordinate the completion in accordance with the Board's schedule, so that the evaluations are all completed and ready simultaneously.